talmeym/primeable-mock-server/README.md

 ## priming

-POST to any desired url with a prime header stating the desired http method and the desired payload
+POST to the desired url with a prime header stating the desired http method and the desired payload

 example: